An Overview and Experimental Study of Learning-based Optimization Algorithms for Vehicle Routing Problem: Learning-based Optimization Algorithms for the VRP

+Generally, end-to-end approaches are suitable for VRPs with stochastic or time requirements; step-by-step approaches can solve more complex problems effectively.

-It is also interesting to study models of referred LBO literatures.
-It's easy to see from the previous review that many literatures used the encoder-decoder framework, so we compare these encoder-decoder models (see Table~\ref{tab:1}, where GAT refers to Graph Attention Network and FF refers to Feed-forward Network.).
-We can find that the encoder-decoder framework is more commonly used in end-to-end approaches and most differences of frameworks are in the encoder.
-This probably because if scholars need different information, they need use different NNs to extract related features from input.
-If authors want to incorporate more features besides nodes’ coordinates and demands, they often see GCN as a good choice.
-Conversely, the decoders usually are two types, one is RNN with pointing mechanism (PM)(Vinyals \emph{et al.} \cite{ref86}) and the other is composed by several multi-head attention sublayers (MHA) (Kool \emph{et al.} \cite{ref117}).
-In terms of learning manner, except Vinyals \emph{et al.} \cite{ref86} used SL, other literatures all used RL.
-This is no surprise since the VRP as a NP-hard problem is difficult to obtain labels for training data.
-In order to clearly compare literatures, we list main content of referred literatures including model features, baselines and benchmarks in experiments and so on (see Table~\ref{tab:2}).
-For convenience, we abbreviate end-to-end approaches as E2E and step-by-step approaches as SbS.
-Benchmarks usually can be divided into simulation data and data from literatures or real world, we refer to the latter collectively as real data.
+In addition to analyzing the applied problems of the LBO algorithms, it is interesting to compare their models.
+The previous review clearly indicates that many studies used the encoder-decoder framework; therefore, we compared these encoder-decoder models (see Table~\ref{tab:1}, where MHA refers to the multi-head attention layers and FF refers to the feedforward network).
+We observed that the encoder-decoder framework is more commonly used in end-to-end approaches, and most differences of frameworks are in the encoder.
+This is probably because if scholars require different information, they must use different NNs to extract related features from the input.
+If authors seek to incorporate more features in addition to the node coordinates and demands, they often consider the GCN as a good option.
+Conversely, there are two main types of decoders: RNN with a pointing mechanism (PM) (Vinyals \emph{et al.} \cite{ref107}) and the other is composed of several multi-head attention sublayers (MHA) (Kool \emph{et al.} \cite{ref74}).
+In terms of learning manner, Vinyals \emph{et al.} \cite{ref107} used SL to train the model, whereas all the others used RL.
+This is expected because the VRP is an NP-hard problem, and it is difficult to obtain labels for training data.
+We also present an overview of the LBO architectures in Fig.~\ref{Fig:12}.
+We first classify NN models according to training algorithms.
+Then, we list solving problems of different structures together with the corresponding literature and their publication time.

+To clearly compare the literature, we list the main content of the referenced papers, including model features, baselines, and benchmarks in experiments at the end of the paper (see Table~\ref{tab:2}).
+For convenience, we abbreviate end-to-end approaches as E2E and step-by-step approaches as SbS in this table.
+Benchmarks can frequently be divided into simulation data and data from the literature or the real world; we refer to the latter collectively as real data. ~\